ayafushimi/devise_pundit_readme-v-000/README.md

 ## Overview

-[CanCan] is pretty nice when you have a simple permissions model.
+[CanCanCan](https://github.com/CanCanCommunity/cancancan) is pretty nice when you have a simple permissions model.
 For that matter, performing authorization checks in controllers is perfectly fine for simple applications.

 What happens when, inevitably, your application is no longer simple?